seanox/aspect-js/manual/en/extension.md

 ### Object.prototype.ordinal

-Function for getting the serial ID to the objects.
+Gets the serial ID to the objects.
 The ID is created continuously and should help if a unique ID is needed at runtime.

 ```javascript
 const object1 = {};